lini234/email-in-python/README.md

 # email-in-python
-simple code for sending emails using python
+simple code for sending emails using gmail as the provider in python